u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/tax_returns.rst

 .. image:: tax_returns/tax_return_report.png
    :align: center
-   :alt: download the PDF with your Tax Report in Odoo Accounting
+   :alt: download the PDF with your Tax Report in Thrive Bureau ERP Accounting

 .. note::
-   If you forgot to lock your tax date before clicking on :guilabel:`Closing Journal Entry`, then Odoo automatically locks your fiscal period on the same date as the accounting date of your entry.
+   If you forgot to lock your tax date before clicking on :guilabel:`Closing Journal Entry`, then Thrive Bureau ERP automatically locks your fiscal period on the same date as the accounting date of your entry.
 This safety mechanism can prevent some fiscal errors, but it is advised to lock your tax date manually before, as described above.